 At this time, it is not clear if certain patients are predisposed to VIPIT.
-The cases to date are predominantly in younger women, however these individuals may have been overrepresented in the vaccinated population in European Union countries.2 Further information from jurisdictions like the United Kingdom that prioritized older adults for early vaccination is pending.
-Since VIPIT is immune to use an individual with a thrombophilia, a family history of blood cloth or a personal history of arterial or venous clots would likely not be at increased of VIPI According, there are no new contraindications to receiving the Astropheneae COVIL 19 vaccination.
+The cases to date are predominantly in younger women, however these individuals may have been overrepresented in the vaccinated population in European Union countries.
+Further information from jurisdictions like the United Kingdom that prioritized older adults for early vaccination is pending.
+Since VIPIT is immune-mediated, an individual with a thrombophilia, a family history of blood clots, or a personal history of arterial or venous clots would likely not be at increased of VIPIT.
+Accordingly, there are no new contraindications to receiving the AstraZeneca COVID-19 vaccine.